MiniFalafel/dotconfig/README.md

 Move the contents into your `$HOME` directory and delete the old folder:

-⚠️ **Warning:** It's possible that this will override existing files in you rhome folder!
+⚠️ **Warning:** It's possible that this will override existing files in your home folder!
 ```bash
 $ mv ./* $HOME/
 $ cd ..